ibm-cloud-docs/Registry/registry_faq.md

 Yes, if the tool supports OCI image format and protocol.

-## How many namesapces can you have in a region?
+## Is there a limit to the number of namespaces you can have?
 {: #faq_namespace}
 {: faq}